MicroStrategy/rest-api-docs/docs/common-workflows/manage-prompt-objects/retrieve-a-prompts-definition.md

 ---
-title: Workflow Sample - Retrieve a prompt's definition
+title: Workflow sample - Retrieve a prompt's definition
-sidebar_label: Retrieve a Prompt's Definition
+sidebar_label: Retrieve a prompt's definition
 description: This workflow sample demonstrates how to retrieve a prompt's definition.
 ---